pravinyo/website/_posts/2026-02-20-authentication-deep-dive-iam.md

 ---

-## Resource-Based Policies vs Identity-Based Policies
+## Resource-Based Policies vs Identity-Based Policies {#resource-based-vs-identity-based-policies}

 Most AWS access decisions involve two independent policy types.
 Understanding both is necessary for cross-account access and for services like S3, SQS, and KMS.